What are the recent changes?

 Which entries are accepted if a category fills up?

-All registrations will be ordered by date sent/submitted, and the earliest will have priority.
+None, but we will create a Wait List.
+All registrations will be sorted by date sent/submitted, and the earliest will have priority.

 Why do I need to list my back-up players and include their addresses and phone numbers?

-Knowing who the back-up players are is important for the Registrar to know should they be backing-up contestants on all the playoff stages and the Main Stage.
-For example, in the morning, a back-up player cannot be at both the Fiddle Playoffs or the Singing Playoffs and the Main Stage.
+Knowing who the back-up players are is important for the Registrar to know should they be backing-up contestants on all the competition stages .
+For example, in the morning, a back-up player cannot be at both the Fiddle Playoffs or the Singing Playoffs and the same time.
 This especially applies to our many teachers who are backing-up their students.
 Additionally, should a back-up player win a prize, we would require their contact information.

 It is also important that we know who the backup players are for judging purposes, the correct spelling of their names, and their addresses in case they win.
-Winners lists are also published and sent to music stores and newspapers, and are posted on our web site.
-We have had back up winners whose name wasn’t provided on the form and we had to track down the contestant for the information.
+Winners lists are also published.

 How will the morning competitions conflict with my being a back-up player?

 IMPORTANT: Bands and Singing Contestants will compete in a preliminary competition.
-The finalists from each category will compete on the Main Stage in the AFTERNOON and new contestant numbers will be assigned at On-site Registration when contestant checks-in with Finalist Certificate from the preliminary stage.
-Please make your commitments to being a Back-up VERY CAREFULLY.
-Remember, your backup cannot be in two places at the same time.
+The finalists from each category will compete again, and new contestant numbers will be assigned at on-site Registration when contestant checks-in.
+Please make your commitments to being a back-up musician with the knowledge you cannot be in two places at the same time.

 How many times may a back-up player be judged?